 Unconstitutional Traffic Stop – For an officer to initiate a traffic stop, he must have reasonable suspicion that a traffic violation occurred.
 If it is found that no such reasonable suspicion existed, the traffic stop is considered unconstitutional and illegal.
 All evidence discovered in an illegal stop, including verbal admissions, field sobriety tests, breath and blood tests, etc., can potentially be suppressed and ruled inadmissible at trial.

 Non-Standardized Field Sobriety Tests - There are three standardized field sobriety tests: Horizontal Gaze Nystagmus (a.k.a.
 “HGN” or "the eye test"), the Walk-and-Turn, and the One-Leg Stand.
 These tests are standardized in that they are taught to be administered in the same way, every time, to every individual.
 Any errors or mistakes in the way the test was instructed, demonstrated or delivered can potentially invalidate the results.

 Faulty or Unreliable Breath Tests – Breath tests are one of the most common ways to measure a person’s blood alcohol concentration.
 However, the test itself is susceptible to a variety of outside influences and therefore it is not necessarily always accurate.
 The test can be influenced by improper administration by the police, instrument malfunction, physiological conditions such as acid re-flux disease or even a person burping before the test.
 Police are required to monitor the accused for 15 minutes prior to administering the test to make sure stomach contents do not affect the test.
 If the police fail to do so, this can invalidate the reading.

 These are only a few of the ways to defend against a DWI charge.
-Contact me, an experienced Austin-area Criminal Defense Lawyer to determine the best strategy for you.
+Contact us, experienced Austin-area Criminal Defense Lawyers to determine the best strategy for you.